Jmonzon0415/Jmonzon/_posts/2016-01-17-framework.markdown

 Onward to Rails!!!
 This was my first time working with rails outside of a quick code-academy tutorial.
 It was great to see how the logic in ruby come together and works on rails.
 I finally got a glimpse into the future of working as a web dev and the process of making apps.
 Initially I had a few hiccups with following the flow of route to controller to view.
 I kept finding myself running into errors because my controllers didn’t match my views.
 It all eventually clicked on day two of working with Rails.

 Overall this week was very exciting.
 Everything is all coming together and I can’t wait to learn Java Script.
-Now all I need to do is to commit to a capstone idea.....
+Now all I need to do is commit to a capstone idea.....